krishnan-sec/azure-soc-siem-telemetry-blueprint/README.md

 - SOCs receive alerts without investigative context

 These conditions do not usually surface during design reviews.
-They surface **during incidents**, when attribution is unclear, timelines are incomplete, and containment decisions are delayed.
+They surface during incidents, when attribution is unclear, timelines are incomplete, and containment decisions are delayed.

 This repository exists to prevent that outcome.